zerasul/mdbook_en/5env-config/env-config.md

 It has different features such as status saving, support for internet connection, audio enhancement, etc. There are different versions such as the so-called _gens Plus_ that adds more improvements such as different effects or Shaders.

-For Microsoft Windows, there is a modified version, called Gens KMod, which adds different tools for development; such as:
+For Microsoft Windows, there is a modified version, called _Gens KMod_, which adds different tools for development; such as:

 * Motorola 68000 and Z8 Debuggers.
 * Memory Debug.